How do I Answer a Lawsuit for Debt Collection? | Printable Packet

 - What if I do not answer the Complaint?

-- I have offered to make small payments on my bill, or I have told the plaintiff I would make full payments as soon as possible.
-Can the plaintiff sue me anyway?
+- I offered to make small payments on my bill OR told Plaintiff I would make full payments as soon as possible.
+Can Plaintiff sue me anyway?

 - I cannot afford to pay the debt.
 Can they sue me anyway?